jessikuh/jcink-advanced-custom-member-list/README.md

 ## Usage

 Now begins the fun: creating your member list!
-I recommend creating the CSS and HTML first, then diving into applying the variables.
+I recommend having a the HTML & CSS put together first, then diving into applying the variables.
 There are default variables and then there are profiles you must manually set up in the HTML Templates -> Main Profile.

 ### CSS